IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   octets added at the end of the Packet Data field to align the Packet Data field to a 32-bit boundary.

-* Original Packet Length (32 bits): an unsigned value that indicates the number of octets of packet data that would have been provided had the packet not been truncated to the snapshot length for the interface or to a length limit imposed by the capture mechanism.
+* Original Packet Length (32 bits): an unsigned integer that indicates the number of octets of packet data that would have been provided had the packet not been truncated to the snapshot length for the interface or to a length limit imposed by the capture mechanism.
 If no truncation